akveo/nebular/docs/articles/auth-provider.md

 ## Configuration

 As an example, let's configure API endpoints for the `NbEmailPassAuthProvider`.
-The provider is all set by default, so please take a look at the [default configuration values]((#/docs/auth/email--password-provider) before modifying them.
+The provider is configured by default, please take a look at the [default configuration values](#/docs/auth/nbemailpassauthprovider) if you need any custom behaviour.
 We assume you already have the Auth module installed inside of your `*.module.ts`: